jokob-sk/NetAlertX/docs/DATABASE.md

-  # A high-level description of the datbase structure
+  # A high-level description of the database structure

   ⚠ Disclaimer: As I'm not the original author, some of the information might be inaccurate.
 Feel free to submit a PR to correct anything within this page or documentation in general.